Tooth brushing: Techniques

-As far as technique recommendations, the more simple Scrub and Fones techniques are recommended for use by children as they are likely easier to master than the more complex techniques.
+As far as technique recommendations, the simpler Scrub and Fones techniques are recommended for use by children as they are likely easier to master than the more complex techniques.
 For adults, the more complex Bass and Modified Bass techniques are recommended.
 However, brushing techniques learned in childhood often carry over into adulthood and it is then difficult for adults to change these learned behaviours.
 Of high importance to note, is that more complex techniques are not necessarily more effective.
 While there are many different tooth brushing techniques, there is no evidence that any of them is superior to the others.

-Tooth brushing before breakfast/dinner
+Tooth brushing before meals

 One study found that brushing immediately after an acidic meal (such as diet soda or common breakfast foods like orange juice, coffee, citrus fruit, dried fruit, bread, or pastries) caused more damage to enamel and dentin compared to waiting 30 minutes.
 Flushing the acid away with water or dissolved baking soda could help reduce acid damage exacerbated by brushing.
 The same response was recommended for acid reflux and other acidic meals.
 Researchers and dentists have concluded that brushing immediately after consuming acidic beverages should be avoided.
 It is better to brush before breakfast or dinner.
-If brushing after a meal, wait at least a half hour after eating to prevent tooth damage.

-To protect tooth enamel, brushing immediately after waking is better than brushing after breakfast.
-If it is necessary to brush after breakfast, try to wait between 30 and 60 minutes before brushing.
-Brushing at any point in the morning is still better than skipping the step of brushing at all.
+In addition, brushing before breakfast eliminates overnight bacteria buildup, preventing them from thriving on sugary breakfast foods and producing enamel-damaging acids, while stimulating saliva production to neutralize acidity and reinforce teeth with essential minerals.
+This practice secures dental hygiene within the morning routine, crucial for avoiding neglect due to the morning rush, particularly for families with children or those eating breakfast outside the home.